quynhneo/NYU-HPC/README.md

 Handy scripts and other useful tricks to run jobs on high performance computing Greene cluster at New York University (but should be applicable elsewhere)

 **Singularity**
+Singularity is similar to Docker container, allows OS level virtualization.
-To use Singularity, see [singularity.md](https://github.com/quynhneo/NYU-HPC/blob/main/singularity.md)
+To see example of using Singularity, installing conda env in a container, submit the job with slurm, see [singularity.md](https://github.com/quynhneo/NYU-HPC/blob/main/singularity.md)

 **How to have frequent output from SLURM**